 The rule for bringing up a Rodgers & Hammerstein song in a Moment is simple: You sing it spontaneously—knowing the words and understanding and conveying its sentimental message—at the right moment.
 You have to read the moment, John.
-In the Jack Benny scene the humor is clear because everybody knows the words to “Getting to Know You” and everybody knows about Jack’s musical vanity vs his attraction to pretty talented women; in the Cheers scene, Diane’s song cue is truly meant to comfort and inspire, and so makes for a genuine moment for everybody; in 3rd Rock, well, “Oklahoma!” is just the ultimate rouser.
+In the Jack Benny scene the humor is clear because everybody knows the words to “Getting to Know You” and everybody knows about Jack’s musical vanity vs his excessive courtliness toward pretty talented women; in the Cheers scene, Diane’s song cue is truly meant to comfort and inspire, and so makes for a genuine moment for characters and audience together; in 3rd Rock, well, “Oklahoma!” is just the ultimate rouser.
 You don’t even have to sing it well.
 (So a much better sing-along song actually.)

 - A Rodgers & Hammerstein Moment 3 “You’ll Never Walk Alone” Cheers

 - A Rodgers & Hammerstein Moment 2 “Oklahoma!”
 3rd Rock from the Sun

 - A Rodgers & Hammerstein Moment 1 “Getting to Know You” The Jack Benny Program